royhansen99/arena-pool-cpp/README.md

 Nested arenas is also supported!

 __Pool allocator__
-A contiguous object pool using a singly-linked intrusive
+A contiguous object pool using a combined doubly/singly-linked free/used list.
-free list.
-Each PoolItem<T> contains a next pointer and the user object T.
+Each PoolItem<T> contains a prev/next pointer and the user object T.
 Allocation pops from the free list; deallocation pushes to the head.
 Multiple fixed-size buffers are managed in a growable array of metadata
 (PoolBuffer<T>).
 The free list spans all buffers, enabling O(1) operations